Zorn's lemma: Proof sketch

 A sketch of the proof of Zorn's lemma follows, assuming the axiom of choice.
 Suppose the lemma is false.
 Then there exists a partially ordered set, or poset, P such that every totally ordered subset has an upper bound, and that for every element in P there is another element bigger than it.
 For every totally ordered subset T we may then define a bigger element b(T), because T has an upper bound, and that upper bound has a bigger element.
-To actually define the function b, we need to employ the axiom of choice.
+To actually define the function b, we need to employ the axiom of choice (explicitly: let $B(T) = \{b \in P : \forall t \in T, b \ge t\}$, that is, the set of upper bounds for T. The axiom of choice furnishes $b: b(T) \in B(T)$).

-Using the function b, we are going to define elements a0 < a1 < a2 < a3 < ... < aω < aω+1 <…, in P. This uncountably infinite sequence is really long: the indices are not just the natural numbers, but all ordinals.
+Using the function b, we are going to define elements a0 < a1 < a2 < a3 < ... < aω < aω+1 <…, in P. This uncountable sequence is really long: the indices are not just the natural numbers, but all ordinals.
 In fact, the sequence is too long for the set P; there are too many ordinals (a proper class), more than there are elements in any set (in other words, given any set of ordinals, there exists a larger ordinal), and the set P will be exhausted before long and then we will run into the desired contradiction.

 The ai are defined by transfinite recursion: we pick a0 in P arbitrary (this is possible, since P contains an upper bound for the empty set and is thus not empty) and for any other ordinal w we set aw = b({av : v < w}).
 Because the av are totally ordered, this is a well-founded definition.

 The above proof can be formulated without explicitly referring to ordinals by considering the initial segments {av : v < w} as subsets of P. Such sets can be easily characterized as well-ordered chains S ⊆ P where each x ∈ S satisfies x = b({y ∈ S : y < x}).
 Contradiction is reached by noting that we can always find a "next" initial segment either by taking the union of all such S (corresponding to the limit ordinal case) or by appending b(S) to the "last" S (corresponding to the successor ordinal case).

 This proof shows that actually a slightly stronger version of Zorn's lemma is true: